buzzqw/TUS/OBSS/markdown-separati/en/04-ability-scores.md

 Every character has 6 Ability Scores (also called Statistics) that represent their basic attributes and constitute their potential talent and innate ability.

-Although it is not common for a character to make a check using only an Ability Score, the scores affect virtually every aspect of the character's capabilities and skills.
+Although it is not common for a character to make a check using only an Ability Score, the scores affect virtually every aspect of the character' \*\*s capabilities and skills.

 ## Description of Ability Scores

 The Ability Score is not everything in a character, much less in a monster.

-The most *instinctive* and aggressive monsters will probably have negative Intelligence scores, but this doesn't mean they are *stupid*, they simply act according to their natural patterns.
-At the same time, creatures with a low Constitution value aren't about to die but are just *fragile*.
+The most *instinctive* and aggressive monsters will probably have negative Intelligence scores, but this doesn' \*\*t mean they are *stupid*, they simply act according to their natural patterns.
+At the same time, creatures with a low Constitution value aren' \*\*t about to die but are just *fragile*.

 ### Strength

-> Oh, it is excellent to have a giant's strength, but it is tyrannous to use it like a giant!
+> Oh, it is excellent to have a giant' \*\*s strength, but it is tyrannous to use it like a giant!
 (William Shakespeare, Isabella: from "Measure for Measure", act II, scene II)

 Strength measures physical power, athleticism, and the limits of brute force you can express.
 Strength applies to melee damage and for weapons thrown by hand.